spinnaker/spinnaker.io/content/en/docs/setup/quickstart/halyard-gke-public/_index.md

 ---
-title: "Try out public Spinnaker on GKE"
+title: "Try out Spinnaker on GKE"
 description: Make Spinnaker accessible on a public domain with OAuth2.0 enabled.
 weight: 1
+draft: true
 ---

 If you've deployed Spinnaker already using [this